-If it is your first or second baby, your employer will bear the cost of the first eight weeks of your maternity leave and the government will bear the remaining 8 weeks.
+If it is your first or second baby, your employer will bear the cost of the first eight weeks of your maternity leave in Singapore and the government will bear the remaining 8 weeks.

-The government will bear the cost of the whole 16 weeks of maternity leave for any baby that comes after the second child.
+The government will bear the cost of the whole 16 weeks of maternity leave in Singapore for any baby that comes after the second child.

 Paid maternity leave for the self-employed

-If you’ve been running your own business for at least 3 months before giving birth, the government will bear the cost of the whole 16 weeks of your maternity leave.
+If you’ve been running your own business for at least 3 months before giving birth, the government will bear the cost of the whole 16 weeks of your maternity leave in Singapore.
 However, only Singaporean citizens qualify for this.
 Foreigners do not.

 Termination during pregnancy

 When a pregnant employee is being dismissed, a complete and comprehensive inspection has to have been carried out.
 An example of clear misconduct at work would be misbehaviour, dishonesty or theft.
 Such instances can lead to dismissal from work.

 Maternity leave for part-timers

 Part-timers and full-timers are entitled to the same maternity protection and benefits.
 The amount that you get paid during maternity leave as a part-timer, however, is in line with your gross rate of pay and the number of days you are contracted to work.